 It’s more a state of mind than anything else, which isn’t a bad thing at all, because when you’re at your most relaxed then the real you likely comes to the fore.
 You meet what is effectively a total stranger and because they don’t really know anything about the details surrounding the expectations society has on you as part of your everyday life, often you let your guard down and you both have some truly honest exchanges.
 If there’s some kind of physical attraction then that usually just completes the spiritual connection you have and so love burns brightly.
 Many people aim to recreate this connection by using pheromones for men and women to draw those they meet towards them, in the same way this occurs on vacation.

 To quote a line from the mentioned Richard Marx song, he says “I still recall the walks along the beaches.
 Every single breath you took was mine… Rising in the afternoon, making love to you under the sun…”

 Making it work

-“Making it work” with regards to these international romances is a matter of being open and truthful about both your expectations about the direction of the relationship, should one ensue beyond the holiday romance itself.
-For the most part if you meet in a dreamy place like a palm-tree lined tropical beach, things could look totally different when you try to recreate that romance in a more practical setting, such as when each of you has to go to work in the morning, deal with family drama, etc.
+“Making it work” with regards to these international romances is a matter of being open and truthful about both your expectations about the direction of the relationship, should one ensure beyond the holiday romance itself.
+Of course, you can incorporate some romantic gestures from time to time, like sending flowers to their home in Thornbury (if that is where they live), or perhaps having a skype date.
+However you should know that for the most part, if you meet in a dreamy place like a palm-tree lined tropical beach, things could look totally different when you try to recreate that romance in a more practical setting, such as when each of you has to go to work in the morning, deal with family drama, etc.

 At the end of the day though, making it work with international romances requires one ultimate goal, which is for one of you to move to the other’s country and settle down there.